-4 Reasons for a Reverse Stock Split - Cabot Wealth Network
+4 Reasons for a Reverse Stock Split

 And there are many examples of reverse splits in which a company’s shares not only survived but prospered, including:

-• When the recession pummeled Citigroup (C) and other financial stocks in 2011, the company executed a 1-for-10 split that boosted its shares from around 4.50 to about 45.
-The stock vaulted as high as 81 earlier this year, though the COVID-19 crash sent C shares plummeting as low as 37.
-Now it’s back up to 60.
+- When the recession pummeled Citigroup (C) and other financial stocks in 2011, the company executed a 1-for-10 split that boosted its shares from around 4.50 to about 45.
+The stock vaulted as high as 81 in early 2020, though the COVID-19 crash sent C shares plummeting back as low as 37.
+They’re back up to 40 as of this writing.

 Bottom line, a reverse stock split isn’t necessarily bad.
 As with any announcements that affect a company’s share price, reverse splits need to be analyzed thoroughly to determine if they are simply a desperation measure or a well-thought-out maneuver to create long-term value for a company.
 Just be aware of the negative connotations that accompany reverse splits—fears that often send investors fleeing.